mjhea0/meteor-in-action/readme.md

   }
   ```

-The behavor of `{{greeting}}` in the HTML file is controlled by `Template` with the client-side code in the JS file, as well as the handling of events.
+The behavior of `{{greeting}}` in the HTML file is controlled by `Template` within the client-side code in the JS file, as well as the handling of events.

 ## Create a Basic App